This past week I spent 4 days on Jeju island.

 On the bus ride back we were contacted by a roommate to let us know that there was a typhoon coming and we would be leaving on Saturday instead of Sunday.
 All tours would be cancelled on Saturday, which for Ms. Seoul and myself meant a cancelled deep sea fishing trip.

-Saturday evening was spent over a nice Italian dinner, getting our last session of vacation drinking in and a late night swim in the ocean.
+Saturday evening was spent over a nice Italian dinner.
+We the got our last session of vacation drinking in and a late night swim in the ocean.

 Saturday, our last day now due to the typhoon was spent on a tour around Jeju Island to some museums (an art museum, sex museum and science museum) before boarding the ferry to head home.